Why I’m a Marxist (part one)

 “No one dreams of analysing the struggle of the English against the Irish as a problem in race relations, even though the rationale that the English developed for suppressing the ‘barbarous’ Irish later served nearly word for word as a rationale for suppressing Africans and indigenous American Indians.
 Nor does anyone dream of analysing serfdom in Russia as primarily a problem of race relations, even though the Russian nobility invented fictions of their innate, natural superiority over the serfs as preposterous as any devised by American racists.”

-In other words, racial ideology is used as a way to protect the prevailing economic order, to protect the ruling class in a given society by apologising for the oppression of one section of the working class and, in doing so, dividing the entire class.
+In other words, racial ideology and oppression is used as a way to protect the prevailing economic order, to protect the ruling class in a given society by oppressing and apologising for the oppression of one section of the working class and, in doing so, dividing the entire class.
 Disparities and inequalities in economic status between different strata of the working population are purposefully created.
 Ideologies are devised to apologise for these disparities.
 Violence results from widespread ideological indoctrination and state sponsored violence.
 Laws, rules, and regulations are created to repress these specially oppressed groups, and to promote divisions that keeps the entire class from rebelling together.

 Properly understood, oppression must be analysed in relation to the mode of production of a given society.
 Attempting to analyse racial ideology – ‘race’ – from the standpoint of its ‘intrinsic importance’, though it was certainly never my intention before I became a Marxist nor is it the intention of any of my non-Marxist comrades, opens the door for a wide range of divergent ideas ranging from taking no position on the origins of racism to, much more problematically, seeing race as a biological reality (something that has zero basis in reality and which is rejected by the scientific consensus among biologists; see, for example, biologist Stephen Jay Gould’s book The Mismeasure of Man).
 Note this is way different from ‘not taking racism seriously’.
 As Eleanor Burke Leacock points out,